CiscoDevNet/webex-meetings-python-samples/README.md

     Can use webExId/password or webExId/accessToken for authorization

-* `oauth2.py` - demonstrates a web application that can perform a Webex Meetings OAuth2 login (using [Authlib](https://github.com/lepture/authlib)), then perform a GetUser request
+* `oauth2.py` - demonstrates a web application that can perform a Webex Meetings OAuth2 login (using [Authlib](https://github.com/lepture/authlib)), then performs a GetUser request

 * `Postman collection - Webex Meetings XML API.json` - import this [Postman collection](https://learning.getpostman.com/docs/postman/collections/intro_to_collections/) which contains select scripted API request samples